Home Website Building Knowledge Standard Post

 To successfully self-host a Tiny Tiny RSS service, we need to prepare the following:

-The server can be domestic or foreign.
-If you have many subscription sources from foreign websites, a foreign server is recommended for better network connectivity.
-As for the domain, registering one costs from a few to tens of yuan per year.
+For domain names, registering one can cost from a few yuan to tens of yuan per year.
 If you already have a domain, you can also use a subdomain.
-Refer to
+SeeDomain Name Guide

 Steps to Self-Host Tiny Tiny RSS